 Researchers describe the Spirulina as algae that possess immunomodulatory activities.
 Spirulina enhances immune responses while dampening immune system hyperactivity.

-Phagocytosis is a process when phagocytes engulf pathogens, bacteria, tiny mineral particles, and debris from other cells.
+Phagocytosis is a process in which phagocytes engulf pathogens, bacteria, tiny mineral particles, and debris from other cells.
 After the process, the waste is expelled.

 Phagocytes are cells within the body.
 Phagocytes can engulf and, after absorption, expel bacteria, pathogens, mineral particles, and debris from small cells.

 Macrophages are large, white blood cells.
-Macrophages engulf foreign substances, cell debris, microbes, cancer cells, and some other material that does not have the same kind of proteins that the healthy body has.
+Macrophages engulf foreign substances, cell debris, microbes, cancer cells, and some other material that does not have the same kind of proteins as the healthy body.